PADL/libbrowserid/gss-browserid.md

 If a SAML assertion is present in the "saml" parameter of the leaf certificate, it may be surfaced using the URN prefix "urn:ietf:params:gss:federated-saml-attribute".

-Attributes from the assertion MUST be marked as unauthenticated, unless they were otherwise validated by the acceptor (for example, the expiry time).
+Attributes from the assertion MUST be marked as unauthenticated unless otherwise validated by the acceptor (e.g. the audience).

 Attributes from certificates SHOULD be marked as authenticated.